jkmaxwell/medusa_tools/README.md

    ```

 #### Native Mac App
-The tool is available as a native macOS application with a simple interface:
+The tool is available as a native macOS application:

 1. Download the latest release
 2. Move Medusa.app to your Applications folder
-3. Launch the app
+3. Right-click (or Control-click) on Medusa.app and select "Open"
+4. Click "Open" in the security dialog that appears
-4. Use the buttons to:
+5. Use the app to:
-   - Decompile .polyend files
+   - Decompile .polyend files into WAV files
-   - Recompile wavetables
+   - Recompile WAV files into wavetables
    - Process custom WAV files
-   - View information about the tool

 #### Build from Source
 1. Create a virtual environment: